Best Medical Bags for Nurses

 Made by American Diagnostic Corporation, this company is well known for other medical supplies and devices, such as the ADC Adscope 603 stethoscope.
 As far as medical bags go in general, the ADC 1024 medical bag offers superior overall value.
 It’s nothing overly fancy, but but offers a optimum storage of anything you would need to carry.

 Overall, this is an excellent all around medical bag for nurses or any other medical professional.
 It offers a large storage capacity and good organization without being too restrictive.
-The ample padding at the bottom is nice as it's an extra barrier against damage to sensitive items.
+The ample padding at the bottom is nice as it’s an extra barrier against damage to sensitive items like your bandage scissors or your reflex hammer.
 The variety of pocket sizes is a good touch because it allows legitimate customization.
-There isn't anything really bad that stands out about it, other than that it may be slightly big for someone who just needs something for small pocket items.
+There isn’t anything really bad that stands out about it, other than that it may be slightly big for someone who just needs something for small pocket items.
 This is a very well-liked product from a reputable brand, so it comes highly recommended.

-This bag is a similar style to the ADC 1024 Physician and Nurses Medical Bag, but it's a little beefier and a little more organized.
+This bag is a similar style to the ADC 1024 Physician and Nurses Medical Bag, but it’s a little beefier and a little more organized.
 This Hopkins medical bag has 3 main compartments with two fold down compartments that each have 12 pouches that see-through and are resealable.
-Each fold-down compartment also has six zip-lock see-through bags to store medical dressings.
+Each fold-down compartment also has six zip-lock see-through bags to store medical dressings (and will probably have some room for your hand cream or even a thick NCLEX review book).

 The center of the bag is where they intend for the user to keep more sensitive and often larger equipment, such as a stethoscope, sphygmomanometer, pulse oximeter, etc. The two zippered side pouches are large enough to fit a one-quart sharps container, allowing it to remain separate from any of the other contents in the bag.